 Getting the most out of technology

-The Bouygues group has targeted four technologies likely to impact its activities:
+The Bouygues group has pinpointed four technologies that it believes will shape its businesses:

-- Creation and launch of new products, services or activities.
+- Creation and launch of new products and services or innovative business activities.

-- Business transformation, helping to adapt the core business to new market opportunities (new technologies, new customer demands, new competitors).
+Business transformation, by helping to adapt the core business to new market opportunities (new technologies, new customer demands, new competitors).